ImageMagick/Usage-Markdown/color_mods/index.md

 A channel LUT has three independent look-up tables: one each for the R G and B channels.
 Each entry in the channel LUT maps an input channel value to an output channel value.
-The red channel of the output image is only effected by the original red value of the input image.
+The red channel of the output image is only affected by the original red value of the input image.

-A 3D color LUT however allow the whole color to be replaces as a function of the whole input color.
+A 3D color LUT however allows the whole color to be replaced as a function of the whole input color.
 That is the output value of the red channel can be dependent on any or all of the input red, green, and blue values.
 This is sometimes called channel cross-talk.